jmaguire/SalesforceConnector/README.md

 ##Usage

-   #Without Credentials:
+   Without Credentials:

          from BulkConnector import SalesforceConnector
          sfdc = SalesforceConnector(username = username,
                 password = password,
                 security_token = security_token)

-   #With Credentials login (Make sure the path in the .py file has been updated)
+   With Credentials login (Make sure the path in the .py file has been updated)

+         At the start of the file add the path to credentials to the list credentials_files.
+         This is a list because I have a version running on a server and a version running locally credential_files = ['./credentials']
          sfdc = SalesforceConnector()

-   #Example actions:
+   Example actions:

          data = sfdc.query(queryString = "select Id,LastName from Contact Limit 5", sObject = "Contact",contentType='CSV')